 Culturescape—Evan Hardy‘s annual multicultural fair.
 The event may change yearly according to the ideas of the student leadership committee planning the event.
 Given the many cultural groups represented at EHCI, Culturescape is an opportunity for students and staff to learn about the diversity in our building.
 All students and parents are encouraged to participate.

 The Media and Tech Club - The Media and Tech Club is a student led group made up of individuals who are interested in gaining experience in projects related to multimedia, audio, video and lighting.
 Members of the group participate by filming events for various Evan Hardy Collegiate sporting events and school activities, as well as out-of-school clients.
 The Media and Tech Club is also responsible for operating lighting, sound and technology for theatrical performances and school events and activities.

-Synchrotron Club—This club has won the National Students on the Beamlines science poster prize in 2009 and 2010.
+Synchrotron Club—This club has won the National Students on the Beamlines science poster prize.
 The club is open to grade 11 and 12 students who have a keen interest in science and who are excited to work in an internationally renowned science facility.
 Students work with a designated scientist to design and execute a synchrotron experiment.
 Students need to be prepared to commit time and creative energy to participate in this group.

 Student Representative Council (SRC) —The SRC is a body elected by the students to initiate and co-ordinate activities to benefit the students, school and community.
 The council‘s greatest concern is to create opportunities within the school for students to develop and exercise leadership, creativity, sportsmanship and fellowship.